jhatin94/tempatlas-swiftui/README.md

 # TempAtlas in SwiftUI
-Apple Maps combined with the OpenWeather API written in SwiftUI.
+TemperatureAtlas uses Apple Maps combined with the OpenWeather API written in SwiftUI.

 This project was built to explore SwiftUI beyond the WWDC talks and current documentation